 Just to give you some more perspective, this is taken from the far corner of the kitchen, looking back toward the family room and steps.
 The stair railings are made from aluminum speed rail and custom wood panels.

 This little wooden tree makes me smile every day.
 Sean made it, and it holds these wooden balls most of the year or silver glass balls at Christmas.
-I’d really like to find some funky lime green or purple balls for spring and summer, but no luck yet!
+I’d like to find some funky lime green or purple balls for spring and summer, but I have no luck yet!

 On the other side of the kitchen, we have this shelf, which holds books and art supplies.
-We really need to get a fourth frame and add updated pictures of all four girls, huh?
-Usually by this time of year we’ve swapped out the pine cones for sea shells, but I guess it just hasn’t been on our radar yet (as I head downstairs to find the sea shells…).
+We really need to get the fourth frame and add updated pictures of all four girls, huh?
+Usually, by this time of year, we’ve swapped out the pine cones for sea shells, but I guess it just hasn’t been on our radar yet (as I head downstairs to find the sea shells…).